About The Courtauld Gallery

 The Courtauld presents an exciting programme of acclaimed temporary exhibitions, sharing new insights into the work of significant artists past and present.

 The Gallery’s activities offer something for everyone, whatever their level of knowledge.
 They draw on The Courtauld’s position as a leading international centre for teaching and research in art history, conservation and curating.
 From school visits and family events, to curator-led talks and short courses exploring fascinating themes in art, The Courtauld encourages everyone to enjoy and engage with art and its histories.

-The Courtauld Gallery is currently closed and will reopen in November 2021 following a major programme of renovation that will transform its historic building and expand its activities.
-Find out more about our Courtauld Connects project.
+The Courtauld Gallery is now open, following a major programme of renovation that has transformed its historic building and expanded its activities.

 Highlights from The Courtauld Gallery

 Here are some of the masterpieces on display in The Courtauld Gallery.